zkat/miette/README.md

     help("try doing it better next time?"),
 )]
 struct MyBad {
+    // The Source that we're gonna be printing snippets out of.
     src: String,
     // Snippets and highlights can be included in the diagnostic!
     #[snippet(src, "This is the part that broke")]